 —Gideon Dunster, Campus Ambassador from University of Washington

 Please select only horizontal, rectangular, royalty-free images for your Featured Images.
 This means no vertical images or square images.
+No visible brand logos.
 And please don’t pull an image from Google Images and attach it to your story — this is stealing someone else’s image.
 Not sure where to find great royalty-free images?
 Check out these free image resources.

 Embedding Multimedia (Like Video and Audio) Into Your Posts